 The tour begins at your hotel in Athens or Nafplio, where you’ll be collected by your driver-guide and driven to Epidavros.
 The journey from Athens takes roughly two hours and from Nafplio about half an hour.

-The 14,000-seat theatre was buried in an earthquake which preserved it, and even today, a coin dropping on the stage can be heard from the top row.
-Your guide will explain the history of the location, including the theatre’s architecture and acoustic properties, and you’ll have a chance to climb up the steps to hear the acoustics in action.
+The 14,000-seat theater was buried in an earthquake which preserved it, and even today, a coin dropping on the stage can be heard from the top row.
+Your guide will explain the history of the location, including the theater’s architecture and acoustic properties, and you’ll have a chance to climb up the steps to hear the acoustics in action.

 You’ll then tour the rest of the site before visiting its small museum.
 The museum is a bit tired, and most of the finds from the site are held in the National Archaeological Museum in Athens, but it still offers a good impression of what the site looked like in its heyday.